What Is Antiderivative Of Ln X

 u dv = uv - ∫ v du

 Here, u and v are functions of x, and du and dv are their respective differentials.
-The key to successfully applying integration by parts is choosing appropriate functions for u and dv.
-The goal is to choose u and dv such that the integral on the right side, ∫ v du, is simpler to evaluate than the original integral, ∫ u dv.
+Day to day, the key to successfully applying integration by parts is choosing appropriate functions for u and dv.
+Now, the goal is to choose u and dv such that the integral on the right side, ∫ v du, is simpler to evaluate than the original integral, ∫ u dv.
 This technique is particularly useful when dealing with integrals involving products of algebraic and transcendental functions, such as x sin x, x e^x, or, in our case, ln x.

 Unveiling the Antiderivative of ln x